Michael Spicer (politician): Early life

 He was born in Bath, Somerset, to Lt.
-Col. (later Brigadier) L. Hardy Spicer and Muriel, daughter of Wallis G. Carter of Bath.
+Col. (later Brigadier) Leslie Hardy Spicer and Muriel, daughter of Wallis G. Carter of Bath.
 Spicer was educated in Vienna, at Gaunts House Preparatory School and Wellington College, and received a degree in economics from Emmanuel College, Cambridge.
 After graduation, he worked as a financial journalist for The Statist, the Daily Mail and The Sunday Times.
 He was Director of Conservative Systems Research Centre from 1968 to 1970, and managing director of Economic Models Ltd from 1970 to 1980.

 Parliamentary career

 Spicer joined the Conservative Party, and at the 1966 general election, he challenged Manny Shinwell in the safe Labour Easington constituency as the youngest parliamentary candidate in the country against the eldest.
 He stood in Easington again at the 1970 general election before he was elected at the February 1974 general election for South Worcestershire.
 He represented South Worcestershire until 1997.
 When boundary changes abolished the constituency; he then moved to the West Worcestershire seat, which he represented until his retirement from the Commons.

-After the 1979 general election, which swept the Conservatives to power, he became a Parliamentary Private Secretary at the Department of Trade.
+After the 1979 general election, which swept the Conservatives to power, he became a Parliamentary private secretary at the Department of Trade.
 He was later made a Deputy Chairman of the Conservative Party.
-He became a Parliamentary Under-Secretary of State at the Department of Transport in 1984 and served until 1987 with specific responsibility for aviation.
+He became a Parliamentary under-secretary of state at the Department of Transport in 1984 and served until 1987 with specific responsibility for aviation.

 In 1987, he moved to the Department of Energy, again as a Parliamentary Under-Secretary, this time with responsibility for electricity and coal.
 In January 1990, he was promoted to become a Minister of State at the Department of the Environment, but after the ousting of Margaret Thatcher in November 1990, he left the government payroll over his opposition to British participation in the European Exchange Rate Mechanism.

 On leaving the government, he became the chairman of the Parliamentary and Scientific Committee in the House of Commons.
 In 1993, he founded the eurosceptic European Research Group within the Conservative Party.

 In the 1996 New Year Honours he received a knighthood, with the honour conferred by Queen Elizabeth II on 13 February 1996.
-After the 1997 general election he became a member of the Treasury Select Committee.
+Following the 1997 general election he became a member of the Treasury Select Committee.